Sanglorian/orcus/Orcus Player Options - current.md

 **Benefit:** When you use your *psi focus*, you immediately gain temporary hit points equal to your level.

 ### Wild Talent
-**Benefit:** You gain access to the *psi focus* power.
-You do not have any focus surges.
+**Benefit:** You have access to the *psi focus* power, a heightened state of mental and emotional clarity, that you can utilize to augment powers with the Augmentable keyword.

+*Psi focus*, once used, must refresh, much like how certain monsters have powers that refresh at the beginning of their turn on a successful roll. *Psi focus* works in the exact same way, but the roll needed to refresh it depends on what kind of power it was last used to augment.

+> #### Psi Focus
+>
+> *Utilizing your phrenic power, you heighten a power or ability beyond what others could fathom.*
+> **At-Will** **Utility** **Feature** (**Free Action**) ● **Phrenic**
+> **Self**
+> **Effect** When using an Augmentable power, you activate the effect noted under the Augment: line.
+> **Special** *Psi focus* refreshes on a 4, 5 and 6 after using it to augment an at-will power, on a 5 and 6 after using it to augment an encounter power, and on a 6 after using it to augment a daily power.
+You cannot use *psi focus* unless it is recharged.

 ## Shard Feats

+These feats allow you to manifest your phrenic energies in a variety of ways.
+The four feats below give the basic capability, with each having a family of feats that further develop the manifestation.

-All base shard effects remains in effect until you cancel them, are knocked unconscious, take an long rest, sleep, or are reduced to 0 or fewer hit points.
+A shard effect you have manifested ends when you cancel it, are knocked unconscious, take a long rest, sleep, or are reduced to 0 or fewer hit points.

 ### Aura Shard